-If you live near a farm you may have a great opportunity to find treasure.
-Many have been around for a long time.
-You could find old and new treasure dropped by workers.
-Even the farms that are newer can hold secrets of their own.
+If you live near a farm, you may have a great opportunity to find some treasure.
+Many farms have been around for a long time, but even newer farms can hold secrets of their own.

-There is typically a few weeks between harvesting and planting crops in a field.
+There are typically a few weeks between harvesting and planting crops in a field.
 This would be an ideal time to ask permission to detect.
-One online forum suggested that being part of a metal detecting club could help you gain access to the field.
-Whether you decide to go with a club or alone, the OnXmaps Hunt Premium App Membership can help you find out who owns the property.
+Becoming part of a metal detecting club could help you gain access to the field.
+Whether you decide to go with a club or alone, the OnX maps Hunt Premium App Membership can help you find out who owns the property.